Ryan Hanigan: Tampa Bay Rays

-Hanigan was traded to the Tampa Bay Rays as part of a three-team trade also involving the Arizona Diamondbacks on December 3, 2013.
+On December 3, 2013, Hanigan was traded to the Tampa Bay Rays as part of a three-team trade also involving the Arizona Diamondbacks.
 The Rays immediately signed him to a three-year, $10.75 million contract through 2016, with a team option for 2017.

-Playing as the Rays' primary catcher, on April 4 he went 2-5 with a three-run homer in a win over the Texas Rangers.
-Two weeks later he hit two home runs with six RBIs in a 16-1 win over the New York Yankees.
+Playing as the Rays' primary catcher, on April 4 he went 2–5 with a three-run homer in a win over the Texas Rangers.
+Two weeks later he hit two home runs with six RBIs in a 16–1 win over the New York Yankees.
 In May, Hanigan, plagued for nearly two weeks by a strained hamstring, was finally placed on the 15-day DL on May 28.
 On June 17 he had a home run and a walk against the Baltimore Orioles, but he then missed several more games due to neck stiffness and later with soreness in his left side.

 Boston Red Sox

 On December 19, 2014, the Rays traded Hanigan and Wil Myers to the San Diego Padres as part of a three-team transaction, in which the Padres traded Jake Bauers, Burch Smith, and René Rivera to the Rays, the Padres trade Joe Ross and a player to be named later to the Washington Nationals, and Washington traded Steven Souza and Travis Ott to Tampa Bay.
 The Padres then traded him, later that same day, to the Boston Red Sox for Will Middlebrooks.

 On April 17, 2015, Hanigan hit his first home run in a Red Sox uniform off of Ubaldo Jiménez of the Baltimore Orioles.
 The two run shot tied the game that Boston eventually won in walk-off fashion.
 On May 1, 2015, Hanigan left the game after a ball struck his hand after Mark Teixeira got struck in his hand first.
 The next day, X-rays tested positive that Hanigan's hand was fractured, placing him on the 15-day disabled list.
 The Red Sox projected that he was going to be out indefinitely but other sources projected that the injury did not end his 2015 year.
 On May 3, 2015, Hanigan was placed on the 60-day disabled list.
 For the 2015 season, he batted .247/.337/.328 with two home runs.

 Hanigan finished the 2016 season with a .171 batting average, and despite playing in only 34 games he led the major leagues in passed balls, with 18.
-On November 2, 2016, the Red Sox declined to pick up Hanigans team option, thus making him a free agent.
+On November 2, 2016, the Red Sox declined to pick up Hanigan's team option, thus making him a free agent.

-Later career
+Colorado Rockies

 Hanigan signed a minor league deal with the Philadelphia Phillies on January 25, 2017.
 He was released at the end of spring training.
 After being released by the Phillies, Hanigan agreed to a minor league contract with the Colorado Rockies, on March 28, 2017.
+He had his contract selected to the major league roster on May 3.
+He became a free agent following the season.